What kind of onshore transmission would be necessary to accompany Humboldt offshore wind?

 Click here to watch this September 2024 video from the Humboldt Bay Symposium on Offshore Wind Transmission and Climate Goals (2).

-The U.S. Department of Energy (DOE) and the Bureau of Ocean Energy Management (BOEM) are working together on a plan to harness wind energy from the ocean off the West Coast (California, Oregon, and Washington) and deliver it to nearby communities as reliable electricity.
+The U.S. Department of Energy (DOE) and the Bureau of Ocean Energy Management (BOEM), now the Marine Minerals Administration (MMA) (9), are working together on a plan to harness wind energy from the ocean off the West Coast (California, Oregon, and Washington) and deliver it to nearby communities as reliable electricity.
 You can view the various development options they are considering on the DOE website (3).

 CAISO estimates that these improvements would cost approximately $4.2 billion and would be completed by 2035.
 The CAISO board approved this plan on May 23rd, 2024.
 For more info, watch this Schatz Energy Research Center video about Offshore Wind and Transmission Infrastructure in Northwestern California (4):